dhruvpatel108/GANPriors/README.md

 # GAN-based Priors for Quantifying Uncertainty
-This is an official TensorFlow implementation of [GAN-based Priors for Quantifying Uncertainty](https://arxiv.org/abs/2003.12597) work.
+This is an official TensorFlow implementation of [GAN-based Priors for Quantifying Uncertainty in Supervised Learning](https://epubs.siam.org/doi/10.1137/20M1354210) work.
 Here, we provide code for our models, checkpoints (to be added) and [dataset](https://github.com/dhruvpatel108/GANPriors/blob/master/README.md#downloading-and-preparing-dataset) used to produce results of the paper.

 ## Objective
 Bayesian inference is a powerful method used extensively to quantify the uncertainty in an inferred field given the measurement of a related field